 The Master of Arts in Transnational Governance is a two-year programme awarding a total of 120 ECTS academic credits.
 The first cohort of 35 Master students started in September 2020.

 - Tuition fees: 14.000 Euros per academic year for both EU and non-EU students

 The Boot Camp and Welcome Orientation Week kick off the academic year prior to the beginning of first-year classes at the end of September.
 This includes a guided tour of Florence, orientation of the new campus facilities as well as the EUI libraries and facilities in Fiesole.
 Housing assistance and social events are also part of the welcome week activities.
 Students take part in introductory workshops on research methods and Transnational Governance, as well as Italian classes.

 First year: Foundation Coursework

 During the first year, students will acquire strong and interdisciplinary foundations in Transnational Law, Politics and Institutions, Economics, and a historical perspective on Transnational Governance.
 They will understand the emergence, actors and practices of Transnational Governance; the drivers of the contemporary shift in global interdependence and its implications for democratic systems.

-In between the first year foundation courses and the second year consolidation theme specialisations, students will acquire practical experiences during which they can begin to apply their first-year learnings in a professional environment.
+In between the first year foundation courses and the second year consolidation elective specialisations, students will acquire practical experiences during which they can begin to apply their first-year learnings in a professional environment.
 Students will explore internship opportunities with myriad partner organisations, and are encouraged to bring forward oppotunities of specific interests to them.

-- Peace and Security
+- Peace, Conflict and Security

-- Gender Governance
+- Gender and Diversity